trueberryless-org/blog/starlight/src/content/docs/blog/starlight-sidebar-whitespace.md

 ## Customizations

 There are endless different possibilities that you can play around with just with your custom CSS.
 I will give you some ideas that I found very helpful while playing around with the sidebar design myself.
-While some of these ideads might look stupid to you, I promise that the combination of a few of them will make your Starlight sidebar look even better.
+While some of these ideas might look silly to you, I promise that the combination of a few of them will make your Starlight sidebar look even better.

 :::note
-One thing to note though, is that in this blog post, the focus heavily lies on adjusting the styling of **root-level items** (the ones without children) in the sidebar.
+One thing to note though is that in this blog post the focus lies on adjusting the styling of **root-level items** (the ones without children) in the sidebar.
 :::

 But before I do that, I'll show you how the default styling of the Starlight sidebar currently looks like: